Public Services Education Building (PSEB), Room 132

 Offers hands on training experience in a fire service related work environment and equipment lab linking academic work to actual fire related drill experiences.
 Emphasizes workplace skills, teamwork and student leadership.

 FP 289.
 Emergency Service Lifetime Fitness and Conditioning.
 3 Credits.

 Covers all aspects of fitness for current and prospective firefighters.
-Includes physical and mental aspects of performance for optimal achievement on fire department agility tests and firefighting tasks; individual conditioning strategies, nutritional guidelines, protective clothing concepts, basic exercise principles, pre-employment, evaluation, and lifelong fitness and conditioning.
-Prerequisites: WR 121, MTH 65.
+Includes physical and mental aspects of performance for optimal achievement on fire department agility tests and firefighting tasks.
+Includes individual conditioning strategies, nutritional guidelines, protective clothing concepts, basic exercise principles, pre-employment, evaluation, and lifelong fitness and conditioning.

 FP 291.
 Fire Codes and Related Ordinances.
 3 Credits.

 Covers aspects of the International Fire Code (IFC), State laws, regulations, revised statutes and local ordinances related to fire & life safety.
 Includes interpretation of the IFC, code development and the adoption process; code enforcement authority and limitations; application of codes, documentation and interrelationships of codes and standards, recommended practices and ethical and political issues.
 Designed to meet NFPA Standard 1031; Standard for Professional Qualifications, for Fire Inspector I. Prerequisites: WR 121, MTH 65, FP 122, FP 137 and FP 166.
 Audit available.

 Covers response and size-up, fire-ground tactics and analysis, post-mortem, pre-fire survey and planning, combined operations, mutual aid, disaster planning and problems in unusual fire operations.
 Prerequisite: FP 170.
 Audit available.